 - Being eligible for financial assistance in obtaining legal services from an attorney to clear property title, establish a legal mechanism such as a limited liability company

-(LLC) or partnership, etc., to manage family-owned property, resolve heirs’ property issues and/or create an estate plan to provide for orderly succession or transfer of property upon one’s passing.
+(LLC) or partnership, etc., to manage a family-owned property, resolve heirs’ property issues, and/or create an estate plan to provide for orderly succession or transfer of property upon one’s passing.

-You must be a landowner in Bertie, Chowan, Gates, Halifax, Hertford, Northampton and Perquimans County.
+You must be a landowner in Bertie, Chowan, Edgecombe, Gates, Granville, Halifax, Hertford, Martin, Nash, Northampton, Perquimans, Vance, or Warren County.
 Your property must contain at least one area with a minimum of 8 acres of forestland.

-Landowners can get details about the project by calling 252-539-4614 or email Program Manager, email@example.com or Administrative Assistant Sherwynn Best, firstname.lastname@example.org There is no project registration fee or fee to participate in the project.
+Landowners can get details about the project by calling (252) 539-4614 or Director Alton Perry's Email, or Administrative Assistant Sherwynn Best, email There is no project registration fee or fee to participate in the project.
 However, there are costs associated with forest management for which you may receive financial assistance from various agency funds.
 Examples are costs to develop forest management plans and reforestation costs to establish the next forest after a tree harvest.
 These costs are not paid to the project but to an agency or private contractor for services provided.

 Yes, one heir may enroll the property into the project and serve as the point of contact while providing other heirs information about project assistance, and scheduled meetings with project staff and agency partners.